- Breast cysts are bubbles of fluid in the breast — like blisters.

 - the size and shape of your breast has changed

-- your breast is persistently painful
+- your breast is painful all the time

 Resources and support